 Gesturing north of Manchester, he told me that Watts had nothing on his neighborhood.

-Turns out Barney — “like the dinosaur,” he said — was an OG from the Mad Swan Bloods, and had been with them almost since its founding in 1973.
+Turns out Barney — “like the dinosaur,” he said — was an OG from the Mad Swan Bloods, and had been with the gang almost since its founding in 1973.

 I had stumbled upon an amazing local historian, in other words.

 Over the next half hour he told me about growing up in the area, hanging out at the “post office” off Manchester (where gang members posted up and used to meet to talk business), their tumultuous relationship with the Main Street Crips, about well-known figures from the time, like Elvis Dexter (deceased), Pee Wee (on death row), and Stanley “Tookie” Williams (executed), who Barney says exaggerated his own role and the “work” he put in to building the Crips.

 Not unlike the majority of gang members I know today, he had gotten into gangs because he had been raised in the streets.
 He was already fending for himself at a young age, he said, with his mom sometimes turning him out of the house while he was still in primary school because of her own demons.